Negrea-Andrei/portfolio_new/README.md

 - **Responsive Design:** Ensures a seamless experience across various devices and screen sizes.
 - **Project Showcase:** Highlights projects with detailed descriptions, images, and links.
 - **Contact Form:** Allows users to reach out directly via a contact form, powered by Nodemailer for email notifications.
 - **Resume Section:** Dedicated space for users to view your resume.
-Click the "View Resume" button to access it.
+Click the "Download" button to access it.

 ## Built With